 Roses and Chocolates

 An unlikely couple is torn between their disparate worlds and their love for each other.
-Based on Maria Johnsen’s novel “Roses and Chocolates”
+Based on Maria Johnsen’s novel “Roses and Chocolates” This is a 5 seasons TV series.
+The story starts from 1943 until 1975.

 Pregnant Veronica is discovered helping the German Jews, forced to flee, she and her unborn child go into hiding leaving the love of her life behind.
-Can this family be reunited after two decades of time apart?
+Can this family be reunited after three decades of time apart?

 Producer, writer, director: Maria Johnsen